 - Thyroid – for slow metabolism

 The practitioner chooses two or more of these points for each treatment depending upon the patient’s problem and personality profile regarding overeating.
-Depending on the patients profile, other points on the body would also be selected including along the meridians of the liver, stomach and kidney.
-This will help to circulate and tonify the energy throughout the body, calm the nervous system and decrease oedema or water retention.
+Depending on the patient’s profile, other points on the body would also be selected including along the meridians of the liver, stomach, and kidney.
+This will help to circulate and tonify the energy throughout the body, calm the nervous system, and decrease edema or water retention.

-Does Acupuncture help with weight loss and is this supported by scientific research?
+Does Acupuncture Brisbane help with weight loss and is this supported by scientific research?

-A growing body of research supports the use of Acupuncture and Traditional Chinese medicine in weight loss:
+A growing body of research supports the use of weight loss acupuncture Brisbane and Traditional Chinese medicine in weight loss:

 Click here to read about a case study demonstrating the success of acupuncture with assisting with weight loss.